paulbroek/youtube-recommender/README.md

 ## 1.1 Requirements

+-   [x] Retrieve videos by search term
+-   [x] Retrieve captions by video_id
+-   [ ] Join YouTube API metadata and YouTubeTranscriptApi captions data into one dataset
 -   [ ] Retrieve personal watch history
 -   [ ] Get all, or popular video **genres**
 -   [ ] With these genres, try to make **recommendations**